MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/now.md

 - Eagerly awaiting my fiancé and my parents to visit me in the next month;
 - Studying [OpenFoam](https://openfoam.org/) by [trying to minimize the amount of shakes to my OJ bottle during breakfast](/projects/oj);
+- Working to finish the website for my wedding;
 - Improving my German by playing as much beach volleyball with my german friends as my knees allow;
 - Studying [Isogeometric Analysis for a project](/projects/softwarelab) at [TUM](https://www.tum.de/en/);
 - Listening to a great deal of [Turma do Pagode](https://open.spotify.com/track/1Q9l8ZZGVrRhukejqitDtr?si=65001d1d569b4ec7) and [Zartmann](https://open.spotify.com/track/1prNhzt3DdgRoxKoALTEYo?si=6dd2272b14084e7d).